dari-studios/git-repository-manager/README.md

 Basic workflow:

-1. Launch program and fetch
+1. Clone target repository (git clone <url>)
+2. Launch program in the folder that contains the repositories you want to manage
-2. Pull in any changes from remote
+3. Pull in any changes from remote
-3. Add any files you want to explicitly ignore to .gitignore
+4. Add any files you want to explicitly ignore to .gitignore
-4. Add any untracked files
+5. Add any untracked files
-5. Commit all changes
+6. Commit all changes
-6. Push to remotes
+7. Push to remotes
-7. Repeat!
+8. Repeat!

 All of the options directly call on git, and do not add any special parameters